OWASP/owasp-mastg/Document/0x05h-Testing-Platform-Interaction.md

 - App Links only use `http://` and `https://` schemes, any other custom URL schemes are not allowed.
 - App Links require a live domain to serve a [Digital Asset Links file](https://developers.google.com/digital-asset-links/v1/getting-started "Digital Asset Link") via HTTPS.
-- App links do not suffer from deep link collision since they don't show a disambiguation dialog when a user opens them.
+- App Links do not suffer from deep link collision since they don't show a disambiguation dialog when a user opens them.

 For every application, all existing deep links (including App Links) can potentially increase the app attack surface.
 All deep links must be enumerated and the actions they perform must be well tested, especially all input data which should be deemed to be untrustworthy and thus should be always validated.
 In addition, also consider the following: